 1 player has won both the Alfred Dunhill Championship and its sister event, the Alfred Dunhill Links Championship.
 That man is Branden Grace.

-3 times has the Alfred Dunhill Championship been decided by a play-off, while a further five tournaments have been won by just a single stroke.
+3 Times the Alfred Dunhill Championship has been decided by a play-off, while a further 6 tournaments have been won by a single stroke.

-7,287 is the total distance in yards of the Leopard Creek Country Club course.
-By way of comparison, the Old Course at St Andrews, home of the Alfred Dunhill Links Championship, is almost exactly the same distance, at 7,305 yards.
+7,249 is the total distance in yards of the Leopard Creek Country Club course.
+By way of comparison, the Old Course at St Andrews, home of the Alfred Dunhill Links Championship, is slightly longer at 7,305 yards.

 3 holes-in-one were recorded in the 2012 tournament and all of them on the same par-three 12th hole.
 South African Keith Horne claimed two aces in successive days, using the same club – an eight iron.
 And in the final round that year, Magnus Carlsson pulled off the third hole-in-one.